lemoncheesecake/lemoncheesecake-requests/doc/index.rst

 extra :py:attr:`hint <lemoncheesecake_requests.Session.hint>` argument is also available to provide more context in the logs to the report reader.

-As you might guess from the previous examples, the logger can be fine tuned to control exactly the HTTP request/response details that will be logged through the following logger boolean attributes:
+As you might guess from the previous examples, the logger can be fine tuned to control exactly what HTTP request/response details that will be logged through the following logger boolean attributes:

 - :py:attr:`Logger.request_line_logging <lemoncheesecake_requests.Logger.request_line_logging>`